EchterAlsFake/Porn_Fetch/README.md

 ## 🔨 Building from Source
+> [!CAUTION]
+> A Python library that I use needs specific Asynchronous features which Qt doesn't support yet.
+I have custom vibe-coded
+> these patches into Qt's AsyncIo library.
+Please run the src/scripts/patch_qtasyncio.py script on your .venv directory
+> to patch the module on the fly.
+The installer script will do this automatically.

 Building will be done through a fully automated script, that lets you select the version / commit to build from and will install all dependencies automatically for you, including Python.